sewelltatwit/Trivia-Game/README.md

 >Run

 **Features**
--Server to send the questions to the player and a score based on each answer the player picks -GUI on the player end that displays the question, answer choices, score, and a button for each choice
+- Server to send the questions to the player and a score based on each answer the player picks
+- GUI on the player end that displays the question, answer choices, score, and a button for each choice

 **Team members**